Codeminant/Responsive-Web-Design/README.md

 ![RWD000](https://user-images.githubusercontent.com/97903560/194434005-c1251894-53d6-4f7a-b206-4b30055f50ef.png)
-### This repository is a documentiation of Basic HTML, CSS, Bootstrap and Responsive Web Design.
+### This repository is a documentiation of Basic HTML, CSS, jQuery, Bootstrap and Responsive Web Design.
 ---

 - Project/1_Coding_Web_Page_With_HTML5 : Here only HTML is used to build the base of Web Page.